MicrosoftEdge/WebView2Feedback/specs/AddHostObjectToScriptWithOrigins.md

   /// Add the provided host object to script running in the iframe with the
   /// specified name for the list of the specified origins.
 The host object
   /// will be accessible for this iframe only if the iframe's origin during
   /// access matches one of the origins which are passed.
-Non-ASCII origins
+The provided origins
-  /// can be passed in Unicode or Punycode format.
-The IDN origins will be
-  /// converted to Unicode and normalized before comparison.
-If the iframe is
+  /// will be normalized before comparing to the origin of the document.
+  /// So the scheme name is made lower case, the host will be punycode decoded
+  /// as appropriate, default port values will be removed, and so on.
+  /// This means the origin's host may be punycode encoded or not and will match
+  /// regardless.
-  /// declared with no src attribute its origin is considered the same as
+  /// If the iframe is declared with no src attribute its origin is considered
-  /// the origin of the parent document.
+  /// the same as the origin of the parent document.
   /// List of origins will be treated as following:
   /// 1. empty list - call will fail and no host object will be added for the
   /// iframe;